Gary Webb: Death

 Webb was found dead in his Carmichael home on December 10, 2004, with two gunshot wounds to the head.
 His death was ruled a suicide by the Sacramento County coroner's office.
 According to a description of Webb's injuries in the Los Angeles Times, he shot himself with a .38 revolver, which he placed near his right ear.
 The first shot went through his face, and exited at his left cheek.
 The coroner's staff concluded that the second shot hit an artery.

 After a local newspaper reported that Webb had died from multiple gunshots, the coroner's office received so many calls asking about Webb's death that Sacramento County Coroner Robert Lyons issued a statement confirming Webb had died by suicide.
-When asked by local reporters about the possibility of two gunshots being a suicide, Lyons replied "It's unusual in a suicide case to have two shots, but it has been done in the past, and it is in fact a distinct possibility."
-News coverage noted that there were widespread rumors on the Internet at the time that Webb had been killed as retribution for his "Dark Alliance" series, published eight years before.
+When asked by local reporters about the possibility of two gunshots being a suicide, Lyons replied: "It's unusual in a suicide case to have two shots, but it has been done in the past, and it is in fact a distinct possibility."
+However, there were still a number of Internet rumors at the time claiming that Webb had been killed as retribution for his "Dark Alliance" series, published eight years before.

-Webb's ex wife, Susan Bell told reporters that she believed Webb had died by suicide.
+Webb's ex-wife, Susan Bell, told reporters that she believed Webb had died by suicide.
 "The way he was acting it would be hard for me to believe it was anything but suicide," she said.
 According to Bell, Webb had been unhappy for some time over his inability to get a job at another major newspaper.
 He had sold his house the week before his death because he was unable to afford the mortgage.

 After Webb's death, a collection of his stories from before and after the "Dark Alliance" series was published.
 The collection, The Killing Game: Selected Stories from the Author of Dark Alliance, was edited by Webb's son, Eric.